The Reaper (Miró)

-The Reaper ("El segador"), also known as Catalan peasant in revolt ("El campesino catalán en rebeldía") was a large mural created by Joan Miró in Paris in 1937 for the Spanish Republic’s pavilion at the 1937 Paris International Exhibition.
+The Reaper ("El segador"), also known as Catalan peasant in revolt ("El campesino catalán en rebeldía" (es); "El pagès català en rebel·lia" (ca)) was a large mural created by Joan Miró in Paris in 1937 for the Spanish Republic’s pavilion at the 1937 Paris International Exhibition.
 One of Miró's largest works (5.5 m high), it was destroyed or lost in 1938, and only a few black and white photographs survive.

 Background

 Miró moved with his family to Paris in 1936 to escape the Spanish Civil War.
 Until 1937 Miró had maintained a mostly apolitical stance, but he had Republican sympathies, and the mural was intended as a protest against the violence wracking his home country.
 He had created a stamp and poster, Aidez l'Espagne, earlier in 1937, which depicted a Catalan peasant wearing a traditional red hat (barretina) and shaking his fist.

 The Spanish pavilion was built next to the German pavilion, and was a modern design by Spanish architects Josep Lluís Sert (a student of Le Corbusier) and Luis Lacasa Navarro.
 It was a two-story steel and glass box, in red and brown, floating over a ground floor.
 Numerous paintings and sculptures by Spanish artists were displayed inside.
-A concrete sculpture by Alberto Sánchez Pérez, El pueblo español tiene un camino que conduce a una estrella ("The Spanish people have a path which leads to a star") was displayed outside while Alexander Calder's Mercury Fountain and Pablo Picasso's Guernica were on display on the ground floor.
+A concrete sculpture by Alberto Sánchez Pérez, El pueblo español tiene un camino que conduce a una estrella ("The Spanish people have a path which leads to a star") was displayed outside, while Alexander Calder's Mercury Fountain and Pablo Picasso's Guernica were on display on the ground floor.